Recording Meetings and Podcasts

 Step 1: Get a mic mixer for the PC, so that you can use professional mics.
 I prefer the ones that plug into the USB or FIREWIRE port so that I can bypass the internal sound card.
 Others connect to the “LINE IN” jack of your sound card, if it has one (not the computer’s MIC jack).

-I used the M-Audio MobilePre USB – 2 Channel USB Mic Preamp with XLR and 1/8″ Stereo Miniplug Mic Inputs
+I no longer use the M-Audio MobilePre USB – 2 Channel USB Mic Preamp with XLR and 1/8″ Stereo Miniplug Mic Inputs

-I changed to the Lexicon Lambda just because it works under Vista.
+I changed to the Lexicon Lambda just because it works under Vista and Windows 7 (and, WIndows 10).

 The asymmetry of give and take